sverweij/mscgen_js/wikum/xu.md

 ## Syntax
-As you can see, the syntax of the inline expressions is very similar to that of regular arcs, the only difference being that inline expressions have a (mandatory) section of arcs, enclosed by curly brackets.
+As you can see, the syntax of the inline expressions is very similar to that of regular arcs, the only difference being that inline expressions have a section of arcs, enclosed by curly brackets.

 ```peg